top Content-type: text/html Expires: 0 MIME & Mail

 Library mmail contains several commands.
 A separate page provides a quick summary of all available user commands.

-10. Duplicating an MMAIL installation to other systems
+11. Duplicating a MMAIL installation to other systems

 1. save library MMAIL